We reached the six month milestone! Here’s a look back at motherhood and parenting over the last few months:

 I openly admit to people that I meet that the newborn period as a first-time mom was challenging and hit me hard and fast.
 Things move quickly when you have a newborn but it also felt like my old life came to a screeching halt.

 In hindsight, she was pretty easily consolable as a newborn, but being a new parent is most certainly “on the job training.”
 Mom intuition?
 What’s that?!
 I was constantly troubleshooting, questioning every decision I made, and hoping for the best.
 I spent months preparing for this moment, and then when it arrived, I still felt immensely unprepared.
 Between the physical recovery, hormones, the constant weeping, pumping, and sleep deprivation, I whole hardheartedly believed that things would never change.
+Not to mention all the equipment that I should’ve bought while I was pregnant… books, car seats, and strollers.
+If you’re in the same situation as me, luckily there are options, such as sites like Stroller Buzz that have reviews on strollers and travel systems which make it easy to purchase an ideal one for you.

 When she was 8 weeks old, my husband went on tour with Van Morrison for a couple of weeks (they recorded an album together if you’re a fan of Van!) and it was my first true taste of doing the mom thing “on my own.”
 I use quotations because I had a lot of support, so I really wasn’t alone, but it was seriously one of the most difficult things I have ever done.